 We are honored to collaborate with Democratic Anxieties, a project funded by the German Research Foundation (DFG).
 The program encourages collaboration between scholars of democracy on both sides of the Atlantic, and comprises a series of conferences and workshops held in Germany and Italy.

-The program has held conferences on democratic anger and anxiety (2016 in Potsdam, Germany), political equality (2017 in Villa Vigoni, Italy), and political polarization (2017 in Berlin, Germany).
+The program has held conferences on democratic anger and anxiety (2016 in Potsdam, Germany), political participation (2017 in Villa Vigoni, Italy), political polarization (2017 in Berlin, Germany), and political equality (2018 in Villa Vigoni, Italy).
 In addition, a workshop for early-career researchers was held in Mainz, Germany in 2017.
-In the summer of 2018, a conference on political equality will take place in Villa Vigoni (Italy).

 The Democratic Anxieties project’s principal investigators are: